History of Christian theology: Biblical canon

+In 367, Athanasius, the bishop of Alexandria, included in his Easter letter a list of canonical books identical to the modern New Testament.
+This list was accepted by the Greek church and the Council of Rome under Pope Damasus I in 382.
+Athanasius' list was also approved by the Synod of Hippo in 393 and the Synod of Carthage in 397 in North Africa.
+By the 5th century, there was common agreement on the New Testament canon in most of the churches.

 Nicene Creed

 Each phrase in the Nicene Creed, which was hammered out at the Council of Nicaea, addresses some aspect that had been under passionate discussion and closes the books on the argument, with the weight of the agreement of the over 300 bishops in attendance.
-[Constantine had invited all 1800 bishops of the Christian church (about 1000 in the east and 800 in the west).
-The number of participating bishops cannot be accurately stated; Socrates Scholasticus and Epiphanius of Salamis counted 318; Eusebius of Caesarea, only 250.]
-In spite of the agreement reached at the council of 325 the Arians who had been defeated dominated most of the church for the greater part of the 4th century, often with the aid of Roman emperors who favored them.
+Constantine had invited all 1800 bishops of the Christian church (about 1000 in the east and 800 in the west).
+The number of participating bishops cannot be accurately stated; Socrates Scholasticus and Epiphanius of Salamis counted 318; Eusebius of Caesarea, only 250.
+In spite of the agreement reached at the council of 325, the Arians who had been defeated dominated most of the church for the greater part of the 4th century, often with the aid of Roman emperors who favored them.

 Nicene and Post-Nicene Fathers

-Late antique Christianity produced a great many renowned church fathers who wrote volumes of theological texts, including SS.
-Augustine, Gregory Nazianzus, Cyril of Jerusalem, Ambrose of Milan, Jerome, and others.
+Late antiquity Christianity produced many Church Fathers who wrote theological texts, including SS;Augustine, Gregory Nazianzus, Cyril of Jerusalem, Ambrose of Milan, Jerome, and others.
 What resulted was a golden age of literary and scholarly activity unmatched since the days of Virgil and Horace.
-Some of these fathers, such as John Chrysostom and Athanasius, suffered exile, persecution, or martyrdom from heretical Byzantine Emperors.
+Some of these fathers, such as John Chrysostom and Athanasius, suffered exile, persecution, or martyrdom from Byzantine Emperors.
 Many of their writings are translated into English in the compilations of Nicene and Post-Nicene Fathers.

 Influential texts and writers between AD 325 and c.
 500 include: